Why choose us?

 LOCATION/FACILITIES -How are these used to enhance the learning environment?

-St Nicholas pupils attend weekly Forest School Sessions in our purpose built woodland area.
-The fire pit forms the social heart of the area from which they can explore the woods, build dens, perform in the miniature amphitheatre and observe the wildlife in the pond and meadow.
+St Nicholas pupils enjoy outdoor education in our woodland area.
+The fire pit forms the social heart of this area from which they can explore the woods, build dens, perform in the miniature amphitheatre and observe the wildlife in the pond and meadow.
 Wellies and waterproofs are kept in school all year round and any opportunity to get outdoors is grabbed with enthusiasm, whatever the weather!

 All the school’s sporting facilities are available to our pupils, including the swimming pool, sports hall and outdoor pitches.
-The new miniature golf course is a very popular destination and the children like nothing more than improving their pitching and putting on the beautiful course.
 Even cross country events are entered into with enthusiasm – how could you not enjoy running around the grounds here at Christ College Brecon?

 Every child has their own talent and we believe it is our role to motivate and develop each and every one.
 Children are encouraged to follow their passions and are given as much opportunity to do this as possible.
 We are able to tailor our extra activity programme to offer a wide variety of experiences and allow children to shine.
 TALENT - When spotted, how is it nurtured?